History of First Baptist Institutional Church

 On January 8, 2012, the Reverend Ryan Johnson was called to lead the congregation on an Interim basis and was officially installed as the church's 12th Pastor on January 13, 2013.
 God blessed him to lead this church to continue to fulfill God's purposes in the Metropolitan Detroit Community and served faithfully until November, 2016.

-To God Be The Glory, for the great things He has done, what He is doing and what He will continue to do in the life of First Baptist Institutional Church!
+To God Be The Glory, for eyes have not seen and ears have heard what He will continue to do in the life of First Baptist Institutional Church!